Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 ret
 ```

-If a file with the previous code is passed to MKNEXROM as the mapper file to be used, it is necessary to add a `/8:6000` parameter to the command line so that the generated ROM file includes the appropriate patch for 8K bank based ROM mappers.
-The same file with a header that renders the /8 parameter unnecessary would be as follows:
+If a file with the previous code is passed to `mknexrom` as the mapper file to be used, it is necessary to add a `/8:6000` parameter to the command line so that the generated ROM file includes the appropriate patch for 8K bank based ROM mappers.
+The same file with a header that renders the `/8` parameter unnecessary would be as follows:

 ```
 db 0FFh